 I have my virtual assistant do all of the payroll prep work.
-This includes reviewing and submitting of hours, I even have them finalize all of the numbers and prepare them to be sent to the bank for distribution.
-The only part I have to do is reviewing the final numbers to insure accuracy and make sure everything is in-line.
-The rest, done for me!
+This includes reviewing and submitting hours, and I even have them finalize all of the numbers and prepare them to be sent to the bank for distribution.
+The only part I have to do is review the final numbers to ensure accuracy and ensure everything is in-line.
+The rest is done for me!

 Every business is different.
 These are the things I delegated so that I had the time to focus on the big picture and grow my business.
 For you, this list might be different, but the bottom line is there are things you can delegate to free up your time.
 If you are continually spending your time doing these things, then you aren’t focusing on the more important things, the things that will eventually result in growing your business and achieving your goals.

 BUCKET SYSTEM vs. Employee

 Sure, you could hire an ordinary employee to help grow your business, but do you really have enough small tasks to fill up 40 hours per week or even 20 hours per week every single week?
 If not, that employee will be spending downtime on your dime.

 TaskBullet has eliminated this problem with what we call the BUCKET SYSTEM.
 Your remote employee will clock in when you need them and clock out when you don't.
 (Learn how it works here) With a remote personal assistant, you pay for the hours you need and nothing more.
 You'll save money on not having to provide employee benefits, office space, office supplies (computer, desk, coffee, etc.); oh, and did I mention downtime?